 After that, you need to figure out what your limits are.
 The shorthand term is “macros.”
 You need to figure out what numbers you need to hit (or stay under) in each category to accomplish your goal.
 The four main ones are: carbs, fat, protein and calories.

 To figure out your macros, input your physical stats into the Keto calculator.
 It’s pretty simple: All you need is your age, weight, sex and height and the calculator will do the rest.
 Set your exercise level to sedentary, unless you are a professional athlete or construction worker (Seriously, set it to sedentary.
 Even if you’re exercising 90 minutes per day, you’re still sitting down for 8-10 hours or more).
-You’ll have to estimate your body fat percentage and determine out how much of a calorie deficit you want to reach (20% is a good start).
+You’ll have to estimate your body fat percentage and determine out how much of a caloric deficit you want to reach (20% is a good start, but some people go up to 30%).

 Lastly, get a scale to weigh yourself so you can track your progress.
 I recommend the RenPho bluetooth scale.
 It syncs to an app on your phone and measures everything (and I mean everything), so you can see how you’re doing.
 Also (and this may be less pleasant), take a before photo so you can physically document your progress.
 You’ll be glad you did at the end.